 What Treatment Is Available?

-At The Edge, we are able to provide holistic treatment on-site at our relaxing, resort-like inpatient centre.
-This means offering cognitive behavioural therapy, individual and group therapy, and physical activity designed to build confidence, strength and focus.
-Our fully accredited counsellors tutor and train participants as they pinpoint and practice new coping mechanisms to help manage their condition.
-Participants will be able to share their experiences with others in group sessions, building new relationships with peers facing similar challenges and finding camaraderie as they move forward toward greater personal growth and sustained behavioural change.
+At The Edge, we provide holistic treatment on-site at our relaxing, resort-like residential centre.
+This means offering cognitive behavioural therapy, individual and group therapy, and specific physical activities designed to build confidence, strength and focus.
+Our professionally accredited counsellors tutor and train participants as they pinpoint and practice new coping mechanisms to help manage their condition.
+Additionally, your son will be assessed for co-occurring disorders like anxiety and depression, in order to get at the deeper reasons for his excessive reliance on his smartphone, computer or gaming console.

 We also use a variety of physical training exercises—of which Muay Thai boxing and triathlon training are required activities—throughout each programme at The Edge.
 Physical activity is one of the most effective ways of addressing compulsive internet use and gaming.
 Among the many benefits, it helps to kick-start the production of feel-good endorphins in the brain.